 Starting a cannabis business?
-It’s time to think about how to brand it!
-Cannabis culture has come a long way from the bong-filled cabinets, neon signs, and Bob Marley t-shirts of headshops gone by.
+Cannabis culture has come a long way from the bong-filled cabinets, neon signs, and Bob Marley t-shirts.
 With literally hundreds of providers currently popping up across North America, the need to create a distinct brand identity is more important than ever.

 Fortunately, there are a ton of great examples of cannabis brands out there.
-To help you get started, we’ve grouped together four of our favorite cannabis branding styles for 2020 – plus a few important tips on launching your own cannabis business.
+To help you get started, we’ve grouped 15 of our favorite cannabis brands in 2022 – plus a few important tips on designing your cannabis logo.

 Let’s take a look!